 Accommodation: Among all the routes, the Camino francés has without question the most highly developed infrastructure with plentiful sleeping accommodations of all types—pilgrim albergues and refugios operated by associations and governmental units and as private businesses, hostales, small hotels and several high-end hotels in the Spanish government's parador system.
 Some camping in the summer.
 Food options are plentiful.
 Generally facilities are only rarely further apart than 10 km.

-Guidebooks: There are numerous guidebooks on the Camino francés, too numerous to do all the authors justice.
+Guidebooks: There are numerous guidebooks on the Camino francés, too numerous to do all the authors justice by listing them here.
 We would invite you to close this page and then look at our Books page under Resources.

 Internet links: The Camino francés being far and away the most popular route, there are countless web sites devoted to it.
 We suggest closing this window and finding our Internet Resources page under Resources.
 The Confraternity of Saint James has a brief overview.
 The Xunta de Galicia has a section with extensive information on that portion of the Camino francés within Galicia including history, tourism, albergues, other services and Santiago itself.
 Godesalco has a most interesting and useful route planner for the Camino francés.
 One can download an elevation profile as well as a customized file containing stages.